 Figure 2 illustrates the slope of the Calderwood Concept Plan Area.
 The slope categories have been classified as shown on the legend.
 Most of the site comprises a gradient of 1:8 or less, which is suitable to accommodate economic and efficient urban development.
 The steepest gradients are predominantly in the southern, western and northern sections of the Calderwood development area.
-These are readily depictable in Figure 2, as shown by the darker pink to red colours.
+These are readily decipherable in Figure 2, as shown by the darker pink to red colours.
 These have not changed from the Concept Plan.
-Principles adopted in the subdivision pattern to accommodate steep slopes include:
+Principles adopted in the subdivision pattern to accommodate sloping land include:

-- Town Centre/Village Centre and higher density land on the flat test area of the site - Larger lots on the steep slopes - Roads are aligned parallel to slope to run along the contour on grades greater than 1:6 - In addition, retaining walls and lots are designed to accommodate the building product to suit the grades.
+- Town Centre/Village Centre and higher density land on the flattest area of the site to allow for small lot housing and medium density development. - Larger lots on the steep slopes. - Roads are aligned parallel to slope to run along the contour on grades greater than 1:6. - In addition, retaining walls and lots are designed to accommodate the building product that best responds to the steeper grades.
 Guidelines to assist homeowners and builders are contained in Appendix A. - Environmental areas designated to protect steepest areas such as Johnstons Spur and the major riparian features.

-Slope Analysis
+Figure 2: Slope Analysis